jfcloutier/karma_system/design_notes/building plans.md

 * down
   * to disrupt it, increase or stabilize the values of the observed, trending experience
   * to further it, decrease the values of the observed, trending experience
-* ended
+* steady
-  * to disrupt it, cause a value for the previously observed, trending experience to stay the same or become unknown
+  * to disrupt it, cause a value for the previously observed, trending experience to change

 ### Indirectly impacting an experience given a causal theory